Inside Windsor Castle: the history, interiors and secrets of the oldest royal home

 Kings and Queens of Windsor

-Windsor Castle was also much used by the Tudors.
-Henry VIII was a regular visitor and he is even buried under the Quire in St George’s Chapel, next to his beloved wife Jane Seymour, the only wife to give him a surviving legitimate male heir.
-This drawing shows Windsor Castle as it looked around 20 years after Henry’s death.
+Windsor Castle was also extensively used by the Tudors.
+Henry VIII was a frequent visitor and is interred beneath the quire in St George’s Chapel, alongside his beloved wife, Jane Seymour, the only wife to bear him a surviving legitimate male heir.

 A huge restoration